 38% of the Town of Medfield is permanently protected open space.
 This is the 66th highest percent (of 351 municipalities) of any municipality in Massachusetts (MassGIS and Massachusetts Audubon Society, 2020, Losing Ground: Nature's Value in a Changing Climate), making Medfield a leader in open space protection.
 Protected land is primarily owned by conservation and recreation dedicated government and non-government organizations.
-Some land is protected with less-than-fee interests (conservation restrictions and right-of-way easements).
-Protected land or restrictions are controlled by The Town of Medfield (nearly 1,000 acres) and its many conservation partners.
-The primary land trust partner is The Trustees of Reservations (1,365± acres including Rocky Woods Reservation's 480± acres, Fork Factory Brook's 125± acres, and Shattuck Reservation/Noon Hill's 440± acres).
-Other government agencies include the U.S. Corps of Engineers' Charles River Natural Valley Storage area (427 ± acres in fee and conservation restrictions on 515 ± acres), which protects downtown Boston from flooding.
-Smaller areas have been protected by the Commonwealth of Massachusetts through their Division of Parks and Recreation and Division of Capital Asset Management and Maintenance.
+When land is owned in its entirety, that is a fee-simple title, or simply referred to as land in-fee.